METAL AIR WATER SYRINGE TIP

 UNLUCKY PATIENT

-There have even been cases where debris inside metal air water syringe tips break off and gets shot into the patients’ mouth.
+There have even been cases where debris inside metal tips break off and gets shot into the patients’ mouth.
 Does that sound appealing to you?
 The sad thing is the average dentist, orthodontist, and hygienist know this, yet nothing is done to improve their infection control protocols and switch to disposable air water syringe tips.

 METAL AIR WATER SYRINGE TIPS

 Normal wear and tear accompanied by corrosion makes these tips very dangerous and we want to show you exactly what happens.
 We will begin by showing you the outside of metal air water syringe tips followed by what the inside of used metal air water syringe tips really look like.
-In order to show you these pictures we took a cross-section of a brand new metal air water syringe tip and a used metal air water syringe tip (consistently used for a 2 month period in a standard dental office).
+In order to show you these pictures we took a cross-section of a brand new metal tip and a used metal air water syringe tip (consistently used for a 2 month period in a standard dental office).
 After visual inspection, you will see proof that these tips undergo rapid change after consistent use.

 Remember, most dental offices use metal air water syringe tips for years before throwing them away due to clogging issues.